El Sistema: Abreu's vision

 Abreu received the National Music Prize for his work in 1979 and became Minister of Culture in 1983.
 In 1995, Abreu was appointed Special Ambassador for the Development of a Global Network of Youth and Children Orchestras and Choirs by UNESCO.
 He also became a special representative for the development of orchestras within the framework of UNESCO's "World Movement of Youth and Children Orchestras and Choirs."

-Abreu led the program for nearly four decades with the backing and material support of seven consecutive Venezuelan governments, ranging across the political spectrum from center-right to the current leftist presidency of Nicolás Maduro.
+Abreu led the program for nearly four decades with the backing and material support of seven consecutive Venezuelan governments, ranging across the political spectrum from center-right to the leftist presidency of Nicolás Maduro.
 Abreu has been "careful to keep El Sistema separate from partisan politics".

 Play and fight

 Since 1975, "Tocar y Luchar" (Play and Fight) has been the motto of El Sistema and its nationwide system of youth orchestras.
 Referring to the many challenges during the early phases of the program, it expresses its members' determination and commitment to El Sistema as a vital and critical project, both musically and socially.